BioCoffice - AlterNativa3

 That is why we have created the BioCoffice solutions, which offer you:

-With BioCoffice, in addition to making your life easier at your workplace, you enjoy premium coffee and feel the satisfaction of knowing that you are supporting coffee-producing communities. of the Global SouthThe workers are guaranteed fair working conditions and a decent price for their work.
+With BioCoffice, in addition to making life easier at your workplace, you enjoy premium coffee and feel the satisfaction of knowing that you are supporting producer communities in the Global South, guaranteeing fair working conditions and a decent price for their work.

 You already know that all our products are certified organic, which means that they are produced without the use of pesticides and chemical fertilisers.
 We also promote sustainable agricultural practices that protect biodiversity and natural resources.
 And we encourage transparency and traceability throughout our supply chain, so you can know where your coffee comes from and the positive impact it has on the lives of those who produce it.